skybet/skybet.github.io/README.md

 ## Rendering the Site Locally

 To render the site locally, first you need to `sudo gem install bundler`.
 Then you can `cd` into your cloned repository and run `bundle install` to install all the rubygems which Github Pages (where the site gets hosted) uses, for compatibility reasons.
-The site itself is powered by [jekyll](https://jekyllrb.com).
-You will also need to run `npm install`, then you can then run `bundle exec rake` (which calls `jekyll serve`) which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.
+The site itself is powered by [jekyll](https://jekyllrb.com), run `bundle exec rake` (which calls `jekyll serve`) which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.
 If you have any trouble getting the gems to install (particularly within OS X's default environment), we recommend installing [rvm](https://rvm.io).

+If you are making UI updates you will also need to run `npm install`, then you can then run `GULP=1 bundle exec rake` to call the gulp build with the existing set up.

 If you already have Docker and docker-compose installed, and don't do much Ruby work, you might find it easier to use the Docker way of running the site locally.
 Run `docker-compose up` to launch the site in a container and after it has installed dependencies you can browse to `http://127.0.0.1:4000/`.
 You can also validate your work by running `docker exec skybetgithubio_jekyll_1 rake validate`.